jaygohil15/DropGalaxy.com-Bypass-Dynamic-click/README.md

 ### USE CASE:
 - Script will auto click all three page.
-- It might not work on second page due to no dynamic waiting time.
+- It will wait 16 seconds on second page due to waiting time.

 ## Note:
-Allow popup for website in your browser or else *popup* will be blocked automatically on last step.
+No need to allow popup.
+Any type of adblock will not work.